6 Best Longboarding Helmets That Can Save Your Life [2022 Reviews]

 Owners rave about how the helmet fits very well and doesn’t look “cheesy” like some cheaper longboard helmets can.
 The color and finish options are really great, most colors come in either a glossy or a matte finish- so odds are you’ll find one that fits your style.

-For full face longboard helmets everything is a lot more expensive.
-The price might seem overwhelming, but for riders interested in the downhill scene eventually they might find the need for a full face helmet.
-We couldn’t decide so here are the 2 best downhill longboarding helmets.
-The Bell helmet below is great for beginners who don’t have a ton of money to start out, it’s just a basic bmx style helmet.
-If you’re planning on bombing downhill on one of the best longboard brands like Landyachtz, you’ll need a full face helmet for sure.
+When it comes to the best longboarding helmets in the full-face variety, things tend to get decently more expensive.
+The price might seem overwhelming, but riders interested in the downhill scene eventually find the need for a full-face helmet if they value their noggin.
+We couldn’t decide on a definitive winner so here are two of the best longboarding helmets for downhill riding.
+The Bell helmet below is great for beginners who don’t have a ton of money to start out, it’s just a basic BMX-style helmet.
+If you’re planning on bombing downhill on one of the best longboard brands like Landyachtz, you’ll need a full-face helmet for sure.

 TSG – Pass Full-face Helmet with Two Visors

 If you have a higher budget, definitely check out the TSG pass.
-We call it the best longboard helmet for downhill riding.
+It definitely deserves the first spot on the list for the best longboarding helmet for downhill riding.

 FAQ